-BASIC Computer Games is a type-in magazine featuring a collection of roughly a 100 games (and some non-games) written in the BASIC programming language.
+BASIC Computer Games is a type-in magazine featuring a collection of roughly 100 games (and some non-games) written in the BASIC programming language.
 Initially released in 1973 for Mini-computers, later editions provided specific information for microcomputers.
 There are slight differences in listed games based on the edition and language of the release.
-The games run on Altair/Microsoft BASIC and the magazine gives instructions of how the games can be converted to other flavours of BASIC.
-Most of the games run on many more systems than MobyGames currently documents such as the Altair 8800 and OSI.
+The games run on Altair/Microsoft BASIC and the magazine gives instructions on how the games can be converted to other flavours of BASIC.

 Game Authors [thank you each and every one for creating your game in the first place], Steve North (for working way beyond the call of duty transcribing modifying converting and debugging all the games in MITS BASIC a truly herculean task!), John Lees (for assisting in the conversion effort), Jim West (for listing and playing all the standard BASIC games from my timesharing accounts), Teletype Corporation [for the loan of the 43 Teleprinter to do the listings and runs], Bob Albrecht (for his continuing contribution to the world of computer games and for setting me straight as to who wrote what), Dartmouth College [for recognizing games as a legitimate educational tool and allowing them to be written and played on the Dartmouth timesharing system], Microcomputer Manufacturers [for putting computer games within the reach of every American in the comfort of their own home]